-6. The Commission Administration program budget includes funding from state, federal, and other fund sources.
+- 6. The Commission Administration program budget includes funding from state, federal, and other fund sources.
 State funds are reported in the appropriation bill; however, the agency typically amends federal and other funds to the budget in the third and fourth quarters of the fiscal year.
-To more accurately reflect budget and expenditures throughout the fiscal year, the Commission should update the Annual Operating Budget (AOB) each quarter.

-Recommendation: Comply with the Office of Planning and Budget's AOB instructions and submit quarterly amendments to more accurately reflect federal and other funds.

-7. The PSC is one of a few state agencies that is not on the statewide accounting system known as TeamWorks Financials and must maintain and perform upkeep on its current system.
+To more accurately reflect budget and expenditures throughout the fiscal year, the Commission should update the Annual Operating Budget (AOB) each quarter. - Recommendation: Comply with the Office of Planning and Budget's AOB instructions and submit quarterly amendments to more accurately reflect federal and other funds. - 7.
+The PSC is one of a few state agencies that is not on the statewide accounting system known as TeamWorks Financials and must maintain and perform upkeep on its current system.
 The State Accounting Office (SAO) provides training and guidance for the TeamWorks Financials application, which processes transactions for 87 agencies.
 The Financials application provides the state the ability to monitor and verify agency expenditures.
 The agency currently has two budget staff with minimal TeamWorks Financials experience.

-Recommendation: Given the current project workload at the SAO, begin the PSC's migration to the TeamWorks Financials System in FY 2017.
+Recommendation: Given the current project workload at the SAO, begin the PSC's migration to the TeamWorks Financials System in FV. - Recommendation: Given the current project workload at the SAO, begin the PSC's migration to the TeamWorks Financials System in FY 2017.
 At that time, increase funds by \$100,000 to add one position for the migration of all budget and accounting activities to the TeamWorks Financials System with the SAO.